Before You Exit: 2009–2011

-2012–13
+2012–2013

-The band first released "End of the World" as single on January 10, 2012, before releasing a newer version of the song featuring the rapper, Anth, on December 21 of that year.
+The band first released "End of the World" as single on January 10, 2012, before releasing a newer version of the song featuring the rapper, Anth, on December 21, 2012.

 They were supporting acts in Allstar Weekend's All The Way Tour, alongside Hollywood Ending and The After Party.
-The band also auditioned for X Factor USA and made it through to the judges' houses round but dropped out because they realized that the competition wasn't for them.
-In August 2012, the band line up changed as Toby McDonough, younger brother of Connor and Riley, joined the group.
+The band also auditioned for the American version of The X Factor, they made it through to the judges' houses round but withdrew because they realized that the competition was not for them.
+In August 2012, the band's line up changed as Toby McDonough, younger brother of Connor and Riley, joined the group.
 Due to their growing success and recognition in South America, the band was invited to perform at Brazil's 2012 NoCapricho Festival.

-February 2013 saw the release of their third EP, I Like That.
+In February 2013, the band released their third EP, I Like That.
 They were on tour supporting Action Item in the Resolution Tour, along with Paradise Fears and Hello Highway to promote their newest songs.

 The band was the only supporting act for the North American leg of English singer Olly Murs' Right Place Right Time Tour.
 During the summer of 2013, they appeared on Cody Simpson's Paradise Tour as a supporting act, along with Ryan Beatty.
-On August 17 and 18, they traveled to Singapore to close for The Color Run at Sentosa and to Malaysia on August 19 at Sunway Pyramid Mall.
+On August 17 and 18, they traveled to Singapore to close for The Color Run at Sentosa, and to Malaysia on August 19 at Sunway Pyramid Mall.
 Throughout the years, the band's fame had also expanded to the Philippines where they performed in the Circuit Fest on May 25, 2013.